annie-kayal/project-4/README.md

 ## Potential Future Features

 - To implement comments to each fitness class.
 Users could comment on the class if they attended it and give their opinion on it.
-- At the moment however many people can book onto a class.
+- At the moment, however many people can book onto a class.
 In reality, fitness classes have limit to how attendees.
 This would be great to implement to visually show users if a class was full, if the max number was met, and if a space was to open up, the class would be available to be booked again.
 - At the moment, the app focuses on booking classes which are in 24 hours.
 We would like to implement classes for the week.
 - A user being able to delete their account.
 - A chat feature where users could interact with an instructor if they wanted personal training.

 ## Lessons Learned

 - The importance of designing your models and the fields correctly was a great lesson learnt.
-In development, by ensuring these are correct it will make accessing and making requests to the API.
+In development, by ensuring these are correct, it will make accessing and making requests to the API.

 - Importance of configuring Django early, e.g. configuring Images.
 Implementing images was done very late on during the process and required a configuration to the backend.
 It would've been wiser to have investigated this earlier to ensure our project was set up correctly.